Zyron-Official/FileTree/README.md

-## FileTree: A Simplified File Explorer Library for IDEs and Code Editors.
+## FileTree: A Powerful File Explorer Library for IDEs and Code Editors.

 This documentation guides you on how to integrate and use the `FileTree` library within your IDEs and Code Editors to provide a user-friendly and efficient file browsing experience.